pierrediedhiou/cybersecurity-journey/glossary.md

 broken and unsuitable for security use
 - **md5crypt** — MD5-based password hashing originally developed for
 FreeBSD.
 Prefix: $1$
+- **Metasploit** — The most widely used open source exploitation framework, supports all phases of penetration testing from reconnaissance to post-exploitation
+- **Metasploit Framework** — The free open source command-line version of Metasploit, pre-installed on Kali Linux
+- **Metasploit Pro** — The commercial version of Metasploit with a graphical interface and automation features
+- **Meterpreter** — An advanced Metasploit payload that runs entirely in memory, provides a powerful interactive shell on the target system
+- **Module** — A self-contained piece of code in Metasploit that performs a specific task (exploit, scanner, payload, etc)
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services